Meet Our Partners

 THIRD ACTion Film Festival

 A cultural shift has started, and we are but one more pebble in the landslide that is age-positive living in life’s third act.
 For the vast majority of Canadians, the third act will be the last three decades of our life.
 THIRD ACTion Film Festival’s focus is to celebrate aging and the accomplishments of older adults to help speed along an age-positive culture shift and empower everyone to envision their best third act.
-United Active Living residents have special film screenings curated just for them from the Festival’s Executive Director, Mitzi Murray.
-These screenings sometimes include personalized greetings from the filmmakers and an after-screening discussion of the films.
+United Active Living residents have special film screenings curated just for them from the Festival’s Executive Director.
+These screenings sometimes include personalized greetings from the filmmakers and a post-screening discussion of the films.

 Mount Royal University